-3.8.2 IRRIGATION RUNOFF MANAGEMENT
+3.8.2.
+IRRIGATION RUNOFF MANAGEMENT

-The water management plan aims to irrigate at agronomic rates, using drip emitters.
-Refer to section 2.4 for a summary of irrigation practices.
+The applicant aims to achieve an entirely closed-cycle irrigation and nutrient system.
+Hand watering methods minimize the over-irrigation of plants and subsequent runoff.
 No evidence of water movement and erosion in the cultivation area was observed during the site assessment.
 Maromo, LLC will apply amendments and fertilizers per label specifications.

-3.8.3 CULTIVATION WASTE AND SOIL MANAGEMENT
+3.8.3.
+CULTIVATION WASTE AND SOIL MANAGEMENT

-Cultivation vegetative matter such as root balls, branches, and leaves are composted along with spent potting soil in a designated area (Appendix A).
-The compost pile is in a stable location and covered with straw to prevent migration.
-The spent soil is periodically analyzed by a third party, a local consulting firm providing soil testing, analysis, and management services.
-After consultation, the soils may be amended and reused.
+Cultivation vegetative matter such as root balls, branches, and leaves are composted at a designated area.
+Spent potting soil is stored in the greenhouses the first year and then in a designated contained covered area in subsequent years.
+The soil containment area is lined to prevent any soil erosion or nutrient seepage.
+Used pots will be collected and stored in the barn for the winter.
 All packaging from soil amendments and fertilizers will be collected and disposed at an appropriate facility.

-3.8.4 WASTEWATER MANAGEMENT
+3.8.4.
+WASTEWATER MANAGEMENT

-The water management plan aims to achieve an entirely closed-cycle irrigation and nutrient system.
-Hand watering and drip-irrigation methods minimize the over-irrigation of plants and subsequent runoff.
+The applicant aims to achieve an entirely closed-cycle irrigation and nutrient system.
+Hand watering methods minimize the over-irrigation of plants and subsequent runoff.

-There is a finished bathroom with an unpermitted septic system at the one-bedroom residence and a permitted septic system at the main 3-bedroom residence.
-The unpermitted system is proposed to be permitted by the Humboldt County Department of Environmental Health.
-A portable toilet will be onsite and serviced by the provider during the working season.
+There is a finished bathroom with an unpermitted septic system at the lower residence, and a permitted septic system at the main 3-bedroom residence.
+The other system is proposed to be permitted by the Humboldt County Department of Environmental Health.
+At the lower site, a portable toilet will be onsite and serviced by the provider during the working season.
 Portable restrooms will be provided for sites that are more than 100' from existing restroom facilities.

-4 PRODUCT MANAGEMENT
+4. PRODUCT MANAGEMENT

-4.1 PRODUCT TESTING AND LABELING
+4.1.
+PRODUCT TESTING AND LABELING

-Samples are selected from individual harvested cannabis strains and are tested by a licensed third-party lab in accordance with State and local standards.
+Samples are selected from individual harvested cannabis strains and are tested by a licensed thirdparty lab in accordance with State and local standards.

-4.2 PRODUCT INVENTORY AND TRACKING
+4.2.
+PRODUCT INVENTORY AND TRACKING